dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 ## Requirements

-You've accomplished [`Run an Avalanche Node`](../../get-started.md) and are acquainted with [`Avalanche's architecture](../../learn/platform-overview/).
-In this tutorial, we'll utilize [Avalanche’s Postman collection](https://github.com/ava-labs/avalanche-postman-collection) to assist us make API calls.
+You've accomplished [`Run an Avalanche Node`](https://docs.avax.network/build/tutorials/nodes-and-staking/run-avalanche-node) and are acquainted with [`Avalanche's architecture](https://docs.avax.network/learn/platform-overview#:~:text=Avalanche%20features%203%20built%2Din,secured%20by%20the%20Primary%20Network.) to assist us make API calls.

 Make sure your node can receive and send TCP traffic on the staking port \(`9651` by default\) and that you initiated the node with the command line parameter `--public-ip=[YOUR NODE'S PUBLIC IP HERE]` to ensure your node is well-connected.
 If you fail to do either of these, your staking reward could be jeopardized.